 Often the spacing between the supports is set by other reasons, for instance, joint spacing or existing bearing structures.
-Normally the 6 meters half-length span is the maximum that is used, even for large diameter pipe, for which a theoretical longer span could be used.
+Normally the 6-meter half-length span is the maximum that is used, even for large-diameter pipe, for which a theoretical longer span could be used.
 The maximum support span in meters is shown in the following table (Fig. 8), for different pipe sizes and pressure classes:

 The maximum span has to be evaluated for a continuous span length when the joint can transmit axial loads.

-The following are suggested basic rules to design and for the positioning of supports, anchors, and guides.
+The following are suggested basic rules for design and for the positioning of supports, anchors, and guides.

-- The clamps must fit firmly but must not transfer excessive force to the pipe wall.
+The pipe clamps must fit firmly but must not transfer excessive force to the pipe wall.
 This could result in deformations and excessive wall stresses

 Anchoring Points in GRE Piping Installations